-SUBJECT: Detailed Site Plan DSP-19017 Type 2 Tree Conservation Plan TCP2-032-2021 Enclave at Westphalia
+SUBJECT: Detailed Site Plan DSP-24004

+Type 2 Tree Conservation Plan TCP2-032-2021-02

+Enclave at Westphalia

-The Urban Design staff has completed its review of the subject application and referrals.
-The following evaluation and findings lead to a recommendation of APPROVAL with conditions, as described in the Recommendation section of this technical staff report.
+The Urban Design staff have completed their review of the subject application and referrals.
+The following evaluation and findings lead to a recommendation of APPROVAL, with conditions, as described in the Recommendation section of this technical staff report.